JoanitoLiberti/The-gut-microbiota-affects-the-social-network-of-honeybees/RNA-sequencing/02-Brain-RNAseqAnalysis.md

 # write.table(AllDEGs, "~/Desktop/AllBrainDEGs.txt", sep="\t")
 ```

 ## **We find 45 genes overlapping between gut and brain DEGs.
-We test if this is more than expected by chance**
+We test if this is more than expected by chance, using the full transcriptome as background**

 ``` r
 Hyptest = phyper(44, 4988, 12374 - 4988, 91, lower.tail = FALSE)